longtailstudio/site.as/README.md

-# page.as

-Free domain aliases for GitHub Pages
+# Page.as - Free domain aliases for GitHub Pages 🚀

 ```
 https://[github-username].page.as/[repo-name]